Winthrop Eagles men's basketball: Pat Kelsey era (2012–2021)

 Former Xavier and Wake Forest assistant Pat Kelsey was announced as Winthrop's new coach on March 29, 2012.
 Over nine seasons with the Eagles, Kelsey went 186–95 (.662) overall and 110–46 (.705) in the Big South and led Winthrop to three Big South season championships (2016, 2017, 2021), three Big South tournament championships (2017, 2020, 2021), and three Big South Tournament runner-up finishes (2014, 2015, 2016).
 In 2020–21, Kelsey's last season with the team, the Eagles went nearly undefeated, finishing 23-2, and led the Big South in assists, steals, points per game, scoring margin, offensive rebounds, defensive rebounds, and rebounding offense.

 Under Kelsey, the Eagles' style of play exhibited a fast-paced, high scoring offense and pack line defense.
 Kelsey's Eagles broke multiple school records in categories such as free throw accuracy, blocked shots, three-pointers made, offensive pace, and points scored in a single game.

 With the help of assistant coaches like Brian Kloman, Kelsey developed a successful local and international recruiting pipeline and signed some of the top players in WU's history.
 This includes Winthrop's all-time leading rebounder and shot-blocker, Xavier Cooks, and Winthrop's all-time leading scorer, Keon Johnson.
-Kelsey's program signed D2 transfer Chandler Vaudrin, the then college national leader in triple-doubles, Josh Corbin and Jamal King, two ESPN 3-star recruits, and D.J.
-Burns Jr., an ESPN 4-star recruit and transfer from the University of Tennessee.
+Kelsey's program signed D2 transfer Chandler Vaudrin, the then college national leader in triple-doubles and D. J. Burns., an ESPN 4-star recruit and transfer from the University of Tennessee.
 In March 2021, Kelsey left Winthrop to become the head coach at the College of Charleston.

 Mark Prosser era (2021–present)

 In April 2021, Mark Prosser, former Winthrop assistant and son of Skip Prosser, returned to take the head coach position vacated by Pat Kelsey.
 Six games into his first season, the Eagles beat the University of Washington to notch Prosser's first win as head coach at WU against a Power 5 conference and Winthrop's first win ever against a PAC-12 team.
-Additionally, the 2021-2022 team went undefeated at home (13-0) and finished first in the South Division.
+Additionally, the 2021-2022 team went undefeated at home (13–0) and finished first in the Big South Conference South Division.

+The 2022-2023 Eagles finished with a record of 15–17, which was Winthrop's first losing season in a decade.
+Many attributed the poor record to multiple players being injured throughout the season.
+In Prosser's third season (2023-2024), the Eagles lost by 10 points or less (in road games) to three Power 5 teams (i.e., South Carolina, Georgia, and Florida State) in the non-conference portion of the season.
+They finished with a 17–15 record and lost to Longwood in the first round of the Big South Tournament.
+The #5 seeded Lancers went on to win the Big South Championship.
+In 2024-2025, Prosser's Eagles finished 23-11.
+They played in the Big South Conference Championship game and, although having a double digit lead at halftime (39-29), lost to High Point 81-69.